Housing market loses some steam, eyes still on BoE

 A separate survey by the Royal Institution of Chartered Surveyors (RICS) also showed house prices losing some of their momentum last month.

-Mortgage approvals fell more than expected for the second month in a row in March, suggesting the introduction of stricter lending rules was having an impact.
+Monthly changes are volatile and prices were still up more than 8 percent in the three months to April, compared to the same period last year, underscoring the strength of the market.

-But monthly house price figures are volatile and, year-on-year, prices were still up more than 8 percent in the three months to April.
+Housing has been a driver of Britain's surprisingly fast recovery and some BoE officials have begun to express concern about how quickly property prices are rising.

 "The data are not beating consensus every month anymore, but they remain strong," said Berenberg chief UK economist Rob Wood.